-I gaped at the pronouncement, wondering how a statement could appear so surprising and yet so completely obvious at the same time.
+I gaped at the pronouncement, wondering how a statement could appear so surprising and so completely obvious at the same time.
 The words washed over me and through me until their significance reached full saturation in my consciousness, and at that moment, I felt lighter.
 A layer of anxiety I didn’t even know existed evaporated in an instant, and I was left feeling decidedly closer to…me.

-I’d been wandering the canal-lined perimeter of the Old City in Chiang Mai, Thailand for almost two hours before I found myself outside that 7-11.
+I’d been wandering the canal-lined perimeter of the Old City in Chiang Mai, Thailand for almost two hours before I found myself outside that convenience store.
 Observations and self-analyzing anecdotes had been flowing through my pen with unprecedented ease over the course of the late-November evening, culminating finally in the zenith of self-fulfillment described above.

 Until that moment, I regarded “fate” — the idea that our paths through life are predetermined and unalterable — as antithetical to my belief system.
-When a cornerstone of my philosophy about self-improvement is that we are each solely responsible for our own happiness and success, it seemed wholly unproductive and disempowering to believe that the future was in any way fixed.
+When a cornerstone of my philosophy about self-improvement is that we are each solely responsible for our own happiness and success, it seemed disempowering to believe that the future was in any way fixed.